 The RTZ product range could improve your system in following areas: Dynamic interpolation both micro and macro, improved three dimensionality and stage depth, background quietness, solidity, instrument separation, improved note spatiality, transparency.
 Also, the tonal accuracy of the sound gains more credence.
 This is system dependent however customer feedback has indicated it to be true

-Our solution to this problem is the Coherent Systems RTZ (Return To Zero) passive grounding system which simply converts any unwanted (and undesired) high frequency energy to heat which can be dissipated through the case.
+Our solution to this problem is the MC Audio RTZ (Return To Zero) passive grounding system which simply converts any unwanted (and undesired) high frequency energy to heat which can be dissipated through the case.
 The RTZ connects in to each of your audio devices, therefore it does not change/limit or effect the equipment it is attached to other than greatly lower the high frequency noises in the device.

 The RTZ is extremely effective with mains earth noise due to a zero-impedance increase, zero impact on electrical design and workings of the equipment.
 Industry thoughts in this area would indicate a more than respectable reduction in HF noise from all of the signal grounds attached to the device.